About the School for International Training (SIT)

-To make this dual-process easier, the OIE will allow students to submit the SIT Academic Reference rather than the OIE-format letters (so your faculty do not have to write two letters).
-Students should simply skip the recommendation portion of the OIE application process and should provide faculty with the blank SIT forms instead, instructing them to submit completed letters to the OIE.
+To make this dual-process easier, the OIE will allow students to submit the SIT Academic Reference rather than the OIE-format letter (so your faculty do not have to write two letters).
+Students should simply skip the recommendation portion of the OIE application process and should provide faculty with the blank SIT form instead, instructing them to submit the completed letter to the OIE.

-Once the OIE has finished evaluating the letters, they will be forwarded to SIT to be attached to your SIT application.
+Once the OIE has finished evaluating the letter, it will be forwarded to SIT to be attached to your SIT application.
 We will also forward to SIT the official UR transcript you submit to the OIE.
 Students should apply early, if possible, to allow time to complete both applications, as SIT programs are known to fill early.
 Questions?
-Email email@example.com.
+Email firstname.lastname@example.org.

 back to top

 Travel Advisory Procedure

 If the country in which you wish to study is under an active Department of State Travel Warning (click here to see the list of current travel warnings; just scroll down to the relevant country), you must submit a travel warning petition and waiver form.

 See here for the Richmond policy on travel warnings, plus instruction about what the petition needs to include as well as a link to the liability form that must be signed by both the student and the parent/guardian.
 Forms must be submitted to the Office of International Education (OIE).

 Students are required to apply for a student visa prior to departure.
 Do this in a timely manner!
 SIT generally provides some information about the visa process to admitted students, but in most cases students are ultimately responsible for completing the paperwork.